bodhichristian/Stubs/README.md

-# Stubs
+![Stubs Showcase Extract4-11 001](https://github.com/bodhichristian/Stubs/assets/110639779/f74a5bdf-e610-44c9-b380-fd8924587a15)
 A SwiftUI app for storing digital representations of concert ticket stubs.
 The ticket stub data is used to search for venues on a map, and query related artist details, like images, biography, and discography.

-![Stubs Showcase Extract4-11 001](https://github.com/bodhichristian/Stubs/assets/110639779/f74a5bdf-e610-44c9-b380-fd8924587a15)

 <b>Stubs</b> benefits from: